abdelkarim-Chaara/SYSTEME-EXPERT-Familial/README.md

 based on their psy , Financial State ...
 And More

-Coded Using Prolog And PHP Web Interface
+Coded Using Prolog And PHP ( which means it has an Web Interface )

 Video Demonstration :